facebook/react/docs/docs/tutorial.md

 });
 ```

-Now that the callbacks are in place, all we have to do is get the current state, push the most recent comment onto it, then update the state:
+Now that the callbacks are in place, all we have to do is submit the comment:

 ```javascript{12-19}
 // tutorial19.js